Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 </pre>

-2. Then create a database and serial number file, these will be used to keep track of which certificates were signed with this CA. Both of these are simply text files that reside in the same directory as your CA keys.
+### Create a database and serial number file
+These will be used to keep track of which certificates were signed with this CA. Both of these are simply text files that reside in the same directory as your CA keys.

 <pre>
 echo 01 > serial.txt
 touch index.txt
 </pre>

-3. Submit the file to create the CA's PrivateKey and Digital Certificate, accepting the default values.
+### Create the CA's PrivateKey and Digital Certificate
+Accept the default values.
 The command will create the "AcquaCA.key" and "AcquaCA_cert.pem" files:

 <pre>
 $ openssl req -x509 -config acquaCA.cnf -newkey rsa:4096 -sha256 -nodes -out AcquaCA_cert.pem -keyout AcquaCA.key -outform PEM